How to get from Zagreb to Split in 2019 with a stop at Plitvice Lakes: Options by bus, train, plane and car on the motorway and old road.

 While many travellers are seemingly always in a rush to get from A to B, there is a gem which really should nto be missed between Zagreb and Split.
 Spectacular Plitvice Lakes has been a UNESCO World Heritage Site since 1979 and attracts over 1 million people a year.
 It is gorgeous any time of ear, but check out the video below for this photogenic national park in all its glory.

 The lakes are on the old road from Zagreb to Split, roughly three hours by car from each.
 If you are looking or a bus from Split or Zagreb to Plitvice Lakes, check the online options.
 Tour agencies offer organised trips as well, or you can take a private transfer.
 Visit the official Plitvice Lakes website for more information on costs and attractions of visit this top Croatian tourist destination.

-If you are looking for a private transfer between Zagreb and Split, yo can book it directly on Solo Transfers.
+If you are looking for a private transfer between Zagreb and Split, yo can book it directly on Octopus Transfers.
 Transfers are often requested with a stop at Plitvice Lakes, which is located roughly halfway between the two cities on the old road.